ContentCal compared to Sprout Social

 Sprout Social is a market-leading tool that was launched in 2010, after its CEO and founder, Justyn Howard, saw a gap in the market for a content calendar tool that allowed his company to connect with customers and streamline its social strategy.

-With over 25,000 customers now using Sprout, it’s safe to say that it’s a very popular option for many big brands out there.
+With over 25,000 customers now using Sprout, it’s a very popular option for many big brands out there.

 There are three plans on offer: Standard, Professional and Advanced.
 Free trials are also available for each plan.